Mkirwa24/se-assignment-2-introduction-to-software-engineering-Mkirwa24/README.md

 Importance of VCS
 Collaboration: Multiple developers can work on the same project simultaneously without conflicts.
 History Tracking: Keeps a history of changes, allowing for rollback to previous versions.
-Branching and Merging: Facilitates parallel development and integration of features【Chacon & Straub, 2014】.
+Branching and Merging: Facilitates parallel development and integration of features(Chacon & Straub, 2014).
 Examples of Popular VCS

 Git
 Features: Distributed VCS, branching and merging, offline access, robust community support.
-Use Case: Widely used for open-source and commercial projects【Chacon & Straub, 2014】.
+Use Case: Widely used for open-source and commercial projects(Chacon & Straub, 2014).

 Subversion (SVN)
 Features: Centralized VCS, atomic commits, versioned directories, good for handling binary files.
-Use Case: Suitable for projects requiring a centralized repository【Pilato et al., 2008】.
+Use Case: Suitable for projects requiring a centralized repository(Pilato et al., 2008).

 Mercurial
 Features: Distributed VCS, simplicity, efficiency, supports large projects.
-Use Case: Preferred for performance-critical and large-scale projects【O’Sullivan, 2009】.
+Use Case: Preferred for performance-critical and large-scale projects(O’Sullivan, 2009).

 Software Project Management
 Software Project Management involves planning, executing, and overseeing software projects to ensure they meet specified goals within constraints of time, budget, and resources.